PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

     4. All employees accessing personal data shall keep strict confidentiality regarding the data they access.
-The employees that access personal data must use only those means (software, premises, etc.) for the processing that were prescribed by Playform.
+The employees that access personal data must use only those means (software, premises, etc.) for the processing that were prescribed by PlayForm.
 The data must not be disclosed or otherwise made available out of the management instructions.

-    5. The employees within their competence must assist Playform’s representatives, including the Privacy Manager, in any efforts regarding compliance with Data Protection Laws and/or this Policy.
+    5. The employees within their competence must assist PlayForm’s representatives, including the Privacy Manager, in any efforts regarding compliance with Data Protection Laws and/or this Policy.

-    6. When an employee detects or believes there is suspicious activity, data breach, non-compliance with Data Protection Laws and/or this Policy, or a DSR was not routed to the competent department within Playform, the employee must report such activity to the Privacy Manager.
+    6. When an employee detects or believes there is suspicious activity, data breach, non-compliance with Data Protection Laws and/or this Policy, or a DSR was not routed to the competent department within PlayForm, the employee must report such activity to the Privacy Manager.

     7. Employees that are unsure about whether they can legitimately process or